|Perpetration-Induced Traumatic Stress

 others.
 In the end your fists are ruined.
 So you call in the Senegalese.
 But either they hit too hard and destroy the

 creature or else they don't hit hard enough and it's no good.
-In fact, you have to be intelligent to make a success of
+In fact, you have to be intelligent to make a success of that

-have no chance at all of getting anything out of him.
+chance at all of getting anything out of him.
 He must-go on hoping: hope's the thing that'll make him talk.

 But the thing that worries me most is this affair with my wife.
 It's certain that there's something wrong with me.
-You've
+You've got

-got to cure me, doctor.
+to cure me, doctor.

 His superiors refused to give him sick leave, and since moreover the patient did not wish to have a psychiatrist's